sincere-abayo/smart-poultry-farm/NOTIFICATION_INTEGRATION_PLAN.md

-# Smart Poultry Farm - Notification Integration Plan
+# Selling  Poultry Farm - Notification Integration Plan

 ## Overview
-This document outlines the step-by-step implementation plan for integrating email and SMS notifications into the Smart Poultry Farm system.
+This document outlines the step-by-step implementation plan for integrating email and SMS notifications into the Selling  Poultry Farm system.

 ## Current System Analysis
 - ✅ **NotificationService**: Fully functional with email and SMS capabilities